 Parlez-vous français?
 Habla espanol?
 On Twitter, @aboutworldlangs featured an article last year: “ Americans can earn 20% more an hour by learning a second language.”
 In the face of the culturally diverse world, language trends are too important to ignore.
-Eight U.S. states are either de facto (Latin reference!) bilingual or trilingual.
-The 2000 U.S. census ranked Spanish as the second most spoken language, followed by Chinese.
-My native country of Canada is officially bilingual by virtue of its francophone population; in fact, one Canadian province, New Brunswick , is 40% bilingual.
-During my trips to the U.S., I have noticed that Spanish is becoming more prominent.
-Given these demographics in North America, learning a second language will propel your career or job search exponentially.
-Sure, it’s true that learning a second language is no easy feat, but achievable.
-French is my second language and Spanish is becoming my third.
-My goal is to be trilingual one day!
+De facto (Latin reference!) bilingual or trilingual status is present in eight U.S. states.
+Spanish was ranked as the second most spoken language in the United States in the year 2000, behind Chinese.
+Due to its large francophone population, my native Canada is officially bilingual; in reality, one Canadian province, New Brunswick, has a bilingual population of 40%.
+I have noticed that Spanish is becoming increasingly prevalent on my visits to the United States.
+Given these North American demographics, acquiring a second language will greatly advance your career or job search.
+It’s true that learning a second language is challenging, but it is possible.
+My second language is Spanish, and it’s quickly becoming my third.
+One day, I want to speak three languages!

 Learning a Second Language Pays Off in Your Career

-As a certified language educator, the most valuable way of learning a language is to immerse oneself in the country or milieu in which the language is spoken.
+Being fully immersed in the nation or environment where the language is spoken is the most effective method to learn it, according to a certified language educator.
 Admittedly, this isn’t the easiest route for many, so I would recommend you gain access to the various language resources on and offline, such as Rosetta Stone (ideal for visual learners), Berlitz CD’s (Céline Dion became fluent in English by the Berlitz immersion method) and Twitter handles and Facebook pages.
 Over the years, I have advised second language students to listen to their second language for a minimum of 15 minutes a day-whether it’s listening to a CD in your car, kitchen or on your iPod.
 Take language courses in your community, watch the news with subtitles in a second language, and convert your bills into your target language.
 Repetition is key, because we learn language in “chunks” (one word, two words, etc., before making a sentence).

 On Twitter recently, @aboutworldlangs reported that learning a foreign language was an asset or requirement in seven career fields: communications, business, government, travel and tourism, education, and social services.
 Whether you land an upcoming job interview or hear of a possible promotion (for example, government jobs often pay a premium for being bilingual), practise your second language, in case you have to demonstrate verbal and/or written competency.